 Run one A/B test at a time in order to avoid simultaneous tests affecting each other’s results.
 Also keep in mind that external factors like holidays or seasonality may impact visitor behavior.

 Never make decisions based on early results but wait patiently until the test is completed and stop the test at a predefined point and a sufficient sample size.

 From the moment the testing stage is over you can start with the even more fun part: analysing your testing data.
 Although there are numerous metrics available to analyze the results, you should focus on the primary metric you’ve set in step 2.
 This metric will present you a clear image of the difference between the performance of the versions and whether or not this difference is statistically significant.

 But the analysis doesn’t have to stop here.
 You can turn to your analytics tool and look at other important metrics.
 Or you can investigate how each of the variants performed in your different customer segments.
 A certain adaptation in one of the variants may boost conversion rates for one segment, while the conversion rates of other customer segments are still higher for the original version.
 Have a look at your mobile traffic, loyal customers or all sorts of demographics in order to discover new opportunities.

 If there is a significant difference, you can determine a winner and implement this version.
 If there isn’t, the tested variable didn’t impact results.
 Stick with the original variant or run another test.

 Finally, don’t forget to document your experiment.
 This can be useful to share your gathered knowledge with your colleagues.
 Even if the testing results didn’t turn out the way you expected, you can still see this as a learning opportunity for future tests.

 Interested in taking a deep dive into the wonderful world of A/B testing?
-Join our ‘A/B Testing & Conversion Training’ and become an optimisation expert in just one day!
+Join our ‘A/B Testing & Conversion Training’ and become an optimization expert in just one day!
 More info here.